libESEAS/ESEAS/README.md

 software.
 It is mostly written in the Fortran 77 standard although uses some features from Fortran 90+.
-It is designed to be can run over ported into pre-existing finite element softwares and has been tested using HP3D by the Electromagnetics and Acoustics Group at the Institue for Computational Engineering Sciences at The University of Texas at Austin.
+It is designed to be can run over ported into pre-existing finite element softwares and has been tested using HP3D by the Electromagnetics and Acoustics Group at the Institute for Computational Engineering Sciences at The University of Texas at Austin.